Cross Country Q & A

 Answer: Please refer to the Cross Country section of the WIAA Fall Season Regulations.
 NATIONAL FEDERATION ALLOWED ADAPTATIONS b.
 “Spikes, if allowed may NOT be longer than ½ inch.”
 Reports have been received that clerks/officials are not checking spike lengths, but that is not a reason to exceed the allowed length.
 The penalty for spikes beyond ½ inch is disqualification.

-Question 5: Please explain the logo rule in regards to the undergarment.
+7. Question: Please explain the logo rule in regards to the foundation garments.

 Answer: Legal provided the athlete presented their prescription for the inhaler to the meet referee prior to the start of competition.